 According to the World Bank’s estimates on fragility, conflict, and violence, or FCV, conflict is responsible for about 80% of all humanitarian needs worldwide.
 In addition, up to 66% of the entire human population could be living in FCV environments as soon as 2030.
 That doesn’t necessarily account for people forcibly displaced out of FCV countries or areas.

 For those not displaced, conflict intersects with health and economic activity in impactful ways.
 Already, for example, COVID-19 has exposed 20 million people in FCV conditions to extreme poverty.
-And, the GDP in FCV-impacted environments is projected to decrease by 7.5% by 2023.
+And, the GDP in FCV-impacted environments is projected to decrease by 7.5% in 2023.

 Living in Conflict Areas Severely Impacts Physical Health in the Long Term